 SALE

-Get up to 40% off Hostaway for Black Friday 🚀Get up to 40% off Hostaway for Black Friday!
+Holiday Sale - Get up to 40% off Hostaway 🚀Holiday Sale - Get up to 40% off Hostaway!

 Get Offer

-Airbnb Rules in Ontario | Airbnb Laws, Taxes and Regulations
+Airbnb Rules in Ontario: Laws, Regulations and Taxes

-Airbnb Rules in Ontario | Airbnb Laws, Taxes and Regulations
+Airbnb Rules in Ontario: Laws, Regulations and Taxes

-Navigating the world of Airbnb in Ontario can feel like trying to piece together a complex puzzle, with different rules and taxes across different municipalities.
 Whether you're listing your primary residence in Toronto, operating a bed and breakfast in Ottawa or managing multiple properties across the province, understanding the nuances of Ontario's short-term rental laws is crucial to your success.

 Download Your Free Copy of the Report Today

-Municipal rules
+Short-term rental regulations: Municipal rules

 Different local municipalities of Ontario have different rules with regards to licensing, noise, safety and other matters.
-Here are municipal rules to adhere to in some major cities in the province.

-Owner-occupied short term rental units
+Owner-occupied short-term rental units

 In some cities like Toronto and Ottawa, hosts will only be able to list their primary residences as vacation rentals.
 More power is given to landlords and building owners in condominium-type buildings.
-(Read our blog article to find out how to get around subletting restrictions.)

 Short-term rentals are still permitted if it is operated as a hotel or a bed and breakfast.
 Currently, there is no definition to permit the short-term rental of an entire unit in a residential zone as temporary accommodation for the public.